Original Issuance Date: July 1, 2017

 - The UWSA ADA Coordinator, in consultation with the employee’s or the applicant’s supervisor, will make the decision to approve or deny an accommodation request.

-- The decision to approve or deny an accommodation request must be made by the ADA Coordinator in writing and provided to the applicant or employee within 20 working days after the request is filed.
-If an accommodation request is denied, the written decision must inform the employee or applicant of the complaint procedures available as listed in Section C of these procedures.
+- The decision to approve or deny an accommodation request must be made by the ADA Coordinator.
+If an accommodation request is denied, the written decision must inform the employee or applicant of the appeal procedures available as listed in Section C of these procedures.

 - Where there is more than one effective accommodation, the final decision as to which accommodation to provide shall be made by System Administration after consideration of the wishes of the individual, the documentation provided, and advice from other appropriate personnel.